ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 The reward metric is then recorded, and the gradient of the reward metric is measured with respect to the action and state variables [@spinningup2018].
-The *Adam* optimizing function, provided by TensorFlow, is then used to modify the policy and the action-value function's weights [@tensorflow].
+The `keras.optimizers.Adam` optimizing function, provided by TensorFlow, is then used to modify the policy and the action-value function's weights [@tensorflow].
 This is when the learning happens.

 ### Reward Metric {#reward-metric}